Boords Logo

 Executive Producer

-Think of the executive producer as the chief overseer or the guiding force behind other producers, playing a pivotal role in various projects ranging from TV shows to indie films or grand studio productions.
+Think of the executive producer as the head producer or the guiding force behind other producers, playing a pivotal role in various projects ranging from TV shows to indie films or grand studio productions.
 Their primary responsibility is to ensure that the project comes together on time, within the set budget, and meets the defined specifications or standards.

 The executive producer's role may include securing rights, raising funds, or even directly financing the film project.
 In smaller film production setups, executive producers might wear multiple hats throughout the production process – they could be the creator, author, or possessor of the foundational material.
 While they may influence significant creative decisions, their involvement typically spans a broader spectrum, possibly overseeing multiple productions at once.